global view constructed of white lines

 By Marlon Saria, PhD, RN, and Santosh Kesari, MD, PhD

-The increasing number of individuals surviving a cancer diagnosis prompts a heightened interest in survivorship issues that include quality of life, performance status, and work reintegration after treatment.
-One of the most common concerns raised by cancer survivors is cognitive dysfunction, frequently referred to as “chemobrain”.
-In the lay community, the use of the term chemobrain may have facilitated increased awareness of the issue, however, experts have suggested that the colloquial term does not represent the multiple processes involved and may trivialize the perceived impact on the cancer survivor.1 While chemotherapy is the most obvious cause of cognitive dysfunction in individuals with cancer, it is not the only cancer-treatment-related factor that has been implicated.
+While chemotherapy is the most obvious cause of cognitive dysfunction in individuals with cancer, it is not the only cancer-treatment-related factor that has been implicated.
 It is important to know the multiple mechanisms that contribute to cognitive dysfunction to understand the recommendations provided by the experts on preventing and treating this side effect that lingers long after the patient has completed cancer treatment.

 For younger cancer survivors who potentially have many productive years ahead of them, cognitive deficits can have a profound impact on their pursuit of employment or academic goals and their overall quality of life.
 Symptoms of cancer-related cognitive dysfunction can be found across the range of cognitive domains, including short-term memory, concentration, attention, and planning.3 These symptoms are described as loss of short-term memory, difficulty in thinking, inability to concentrate, and impaired multi-tasking2.
-Fortunately, syndromes that may suggest a more serious underlying condition, such as inability to understand or express speech, inability to recognize things, and inability to perform tasks or movement, do not occur with cancer-related cognitive dysfunction, nor does it interfere with reasoning and problem-solving, or affect talent and old memories.2

-Unfortunately, effective interventions to prevent or treat cancer-related cognitive dysfunction remain elusive.
+Unfortunately, effective medical interventions to prevent or treat cancer-related cognitive dysfunction remain elusive.
 Reducing the risk by eliminating the agent(s) that may cause cognitive impairment precludes the delivery of a potentially life-saving therapy.
 Most of the drugs, dietary supplements, and cognitive training strategies that may reduce the burden of cognitive impairment are still under investigation and a few have been deemed ineffective and are not recommended for practice.
 The use of growth factors has not been shown to prevent or treat cognitive dysfunction and have raised concerns about possible increased tumor growth, decreased survival time, and cardiovascular side effects.6

 There are no medications approved for the prevention and treatment of cancer-related cognitive dysfunction.Neurostimulants, drugs that affect mental processes, are being investigated as agents that may reduce the impact of cancer treatment on cognitive function.
 Methylphenidate (Aptensio XR®, Concerta®, Ritalin® LA), a drug approved for attention deficit disorder, and modafinil (Provigil), approved for treatment of narcolepsy, have not shown sufficient evidence of effectiveness to be approved for use in cancer-related cognitive dysfunction.2 However, these are commonly used in practice and some patients appear to have dramatic benefit.